gwDistSys15/dist-sys-exercises/lec-3/discovery/report.md

 add unit_src unit_dst conversion-host conversion-port\n
 ```
 This adds a source and destination unit to the discovery
 server.
-Responds with a success or failure as indicated below.
+Responds with a success or failure with an optional reason as
+indicated below.

 ## Add Response
 ```